-- 1. Illness (Physician statement required for more than 3 consecutive days)

-- 2. Recovery from an accident/natural disaster

-- 3. Required court attendance

-- 4. Medical and dental appointments

-- 5. Death in the family

-- 6. Observation or celebration of a bona fide religious holiday

-- 7. Approved school activity

-- 8. Individual Education Program/Alternative Education Program

-- 9. College visitations
+- 1. Illness (Physician statement required for more than 3 consecutive days) - 2.
+Recovery from an accident/natural disaster - 3.
+Required court attendance - 4.
+Medical and dental appointments - 5.
+Death in the family - 6.
+Observation or celebration of a bona fide religious holiday - 7.
+Special Event or Family Occasion any special event or occasion with prior approval by the principal - 9.
+College visitations